 If you wish to change the shape of your breasts, or you’re not happy with the position of your nipples, an uplift procedure may be ideal.

-If you wish to increase or decrease the size of your breasts, you may be more suited to an augmentation or reduction.
+If you wish to increase or decrease the size of your breasts, you may be more suited to an augmentation or breast reduction at our London clinic.

 What does breast uplift surgery involve?